soul-bits/SoulBits/public/resume-rules.md

 - Does it share something about their character/interpersonal skills?
 - Is it specific to them (not generic)?

 **If missing or weak**: Provide a complete rewrite suggestion using one of the templates above, filled in with their actual information.
 Be encouraging: "Your experience in [X] is impressive!
-Here's how we could showcase that in a professional summary that hiring managers will love..."
+Here's how we could showcase that in a professional summary that hiring managers will love..." **Always provide a complete example** showing exactly what their professional summary should look like.

 ### 3. Areas of Expertise / Key Skills